GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :computer: Coordinate Transformation API

 > :warning: The Coordinate Transformation API makes use of pyproj.
-Pyproj has it's own PROJ 'buildin' that needs to be updated.
+Pyproj has it's own PROJ 'build in' that needs to be updated.
 By default this can be found `/usr/local/lib/python3.11/site-packages/pyproj/proj_dir/share/proj/proj.db`.

 The [coordinate-transformation-api](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api) is written in Python where the modified `proj.db` and Geodense are used together with specific code to create an API that will transform certain CRS and is focused on the European Netherlands including the Exclusive Economic Zones.